 The candidacy examination consists of two parts: a written component and an oral component.
 The written part of the examination normally precedes the oral part.
+In total, the examination should be comprehensive.
 Successful passage indicates that, in the judgment of the faculty, the student has an adequate knowledge of the basic literature, problems and methods of his or her field.